infinum/qa-handbook/Basics/Working on projects.md

 ### What you can do:
 * Set-up: invite the new person to all the relevant meetings, Slack channels, Firebase, Zeplin/Figma, Polyglot and all the others (VPN, JIRA, Teams etc.)
-* Start by explaining the big picture - what type of project is this, how it all began, how long are we working on it
+* Start by explaining the big picture: what type of project is this, how it all began, how long are we working on it
 * Continue with more detailed specs:

 1. Talk about work processes